 My childhood home is equidistant from Philadelphia and the line.
 Three-hundred and fifty years after its founding by William Penn, the Quaker culture provides a palpable undercurrent.
 Meetinghouses, many predating the signing of the Declaration of Independence, are easy to find in urban, suburban and rural landscapes.
 The undercurrent ends abruptly at the line.

 Family fell on both sides.
 We visited often.
 At the age of five, when our Bel-Air station wagon crossed, I knew something was different.
 I didn’t know about the line or the war or slavery, but I felt a disturbance in the force.

-As I got older, and went to school, and learned American history, I came to understand the facts, but the facts never explained the feeling.
-Ironically, as a teenager, in the 1970s, it was understood that the rural parts of southern Chester County shouldn’t be visited.
-The Ku Klux Klan still had a strong presence — especially in Oxford, on the north side of The Line.
+A ninth grade American history course taught the facts, but never explained the feeling.
+As a teenager, in the 1970s, it was understood that rural parts of southern Chester County were best avoided.
+The Ku Klux Klan still had a strong presence , especially on the north side of the line.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.